Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Competitive Algorithm for Arbitrary Usage Distributions

-At a high level, the two sides of inequality \eqref{interim} involve a comparison between \opt\ on one side and \galg\ on the other.
-The road map for the rest of the analysis is as follows: First, we convert each side of the inequality into the expected reward of a suitable random process.
+\end{lemma}} \begin{proof}{Proof.} { Fix an arbitrary resource $i$.
+For brevity, let $k$ denote unit $k_i$.
+Let $k_O$ be some unit of $i$ in \opt ($k_O$ need not be the same as $k$).
+Given a sample path $\omega$ of usage durations in \opt, let $O(\omega,k_O)$ denote the set of arrivals matched to unit $k_O$ of $i$ in \opt.
+The road map for the proof is as follows: First, we convert each side of the inequality into the expected reward of a suitable random process.
 This turns inequality \eqref{interim} into a crisp statement that only involves comparison between two different random processes.
-We finish by proving the transformed inequality using properties of the random process that we stated in Lemma \ref{monotone} through Lemma \ref{equiv}.
+Then, we use Lemma \ref{monotone} through Lemma \ref{equiv} to compare the resulting random processes.
+Specifically, we claim that for every unit $k\in[c_i]$, there exists an $(F_i,\bsigma_1(k),\mb{p}_1(k))$ random process and an $(F_i,\bsigma_2(k),\mb{p}_2(k))$ fluid process such that,